Texas Endovascular Logo

 Resolving Male Infertility with Varicocele Embolization

-Yes, you read that correctly: about one in seven men has varicocele, or varicose veins in the testicles.
-With this condition, you have valve failure in the veins leading into the testicles.
-And that allows blood to back up, just as it does with varicose leg veins.
+If you have male infertility, a procedure known as varicocele embolization could be key to helping reverse the problem.
+But what are varicocele?
+Affecting one in seven men, these are varicose veins that develop in the testes due to valve failure in the veins leading into the testicles.
+That allows blood to back up, just as it does with varicose leg veins.
 Though it’s a mostly harmless condition, varicoceles can be linked to male infertility.
 And, this condition can also cause aching when you run, because exercise increases your blood flow, while gravity adds extra pressure to your sensitive parts.

 How do Varicocele Affect Fertility?Dr Carlson and nurse performing procedure